-Tutorial on connecting an Arduino or Microcontroller (AVR ATmega328P,MSP430 ,PIC) with a Linux/Windows PC using serial port (VCP). and communicating with it using Python and pySerial library.
+Tutorial on How to connect an Arduino or Microcontroller like AVR ATmega328P,MSP430 ,PIC with a Windows/Linux PC using serial port (ViCP) and talking with it using Python and pySerial library.

 This tutorial will concentrate on Python 3.x.x language and will use Pyserial 3.5 Library to communicate with Arduino